John D. Rockefeller: Marriage

 The Rockefeller wealth, distributed as it was through a system of foundations and trusts, continued to fund family philanthropic, commercial, and, eventually, political aspirations throughout the 20th century.
 John Jr.'s youngest son David Rockefeller was a leading New York banker, serving for over 20 years as CEO of Chase Manhattan (now part of JPMorgan Chase).
 Second son Nelson Aldrich Rockefeller was Republican governor of New York and the 41st Vice President of the United States.
-Fourth son Winthrop Aldrich Rockefeller served as Republican Governor of Arkansas.
+Fourth son Winthrop Rockefeller served as Republican Governor of Arkansas.
 Grandchildren Abigail Aldrich "Abby" Rockefeller and John Davison Rockefeller III became philanthropists.
 Grandson Laurance Spelman Rockefeller became a conservationist.
-Great-grandson John Davison "Jay" Rockefeller IV served from 1985 until 2015 as a Democratic Senator from West Virginia after serving as governor of West Virginia, and another Winthrop served as lieutenant governor of Arkansas for a decade.
+Great-grandson John Davison "Jay" Rockefeller IV served from 1985 until 2015 as a Democratic Senator from West Virginia after serving as governor of West Virginia, and another Winthrop Paul Rockefeller served as lieutenant governor of Arkansas for a decade.

 Religious views

 John D. Rockefeller was born in Richford, New York, then part of the Burned-over district, a New York state region that became the site of an evangelical revival known as the Second Great Awakening.
 It drew masses to various Protestant churches—especially Baptist ones—and urged believers to follow such ideals as hard work, prayer, and good deeds to build "the Kingdom of God on Earth."
-Early in his life, he regularly went with his siblings and mother Eliza to the local Baptist church—the Erie Street Baptist Church (later the Euclid Avenue Baptist Church)—an independent Baptist church which eventually came to associate with the Northern Baptist Convention (1907–1950; modern American Baptist Churches USA).
+Early in his life, he regularly went with his siblings and mother Eliza to the local Baptist church—the Erie Street Baptist Church (later the Euclid Avenue Baptist Church)—an independent Baptist church that eventually associated with the Northern Baptist Convention (1907–1950; now part of the modern American Baptist Churches USA).

 His mother was deeply religious and disciplined, and had a major influence on him in religious matters.
 During church service, his mother would urge him to contribute his few pennies to the congregation.
-He came to associate the church with charity.
+Rockefeller associated the church with charity.
 A Baptist preacher once encouraged him to "make as much money as he could, and then give away as much as he could".
 Later in his life, Rockefeller recalled: "It was at this moment, that the financial plan of my life was formed".
 Money making was considered by him a "God-given gift".

-A devout Northern Baptist, Rockefeller would read the Bible daily, attend prayer meetings twice a week and even led his own Bible study with his wife.
+A devout Northern Baptist, Rockefeller would read the Bible daily, attend prayer meetings twice a week and led his own Bible study with his wife.
 Burton Folsom Jr. has noted:

-Rockefeller would support Baptist missionary activity, fund universities, and heavily engage in religious activities at his Cleveland, Ohio, church.
-While traveling the South, he would donate large sums of money to churches belonging to the Southern Baptist Convention, various Black churches, as well as other Christian denominations.
-He paid towards the freedom of two slaves and donated to a Roman Catholic orphanage.
-As he grew rich, his donations became more generous, especially to his church in Cleveland; nevertheless, it was demolished in 1925, and replaced with another building.
+Rockefeller would support Baptist missionary activity, fund universities, and deeply engage in religious activities at his Cleveland, Ohio, church.
+While traveling the South, he would donate large sums of money to churches belonging to the Southern Baptist Convention, various Black churches, and other Christian denominations.
+He paid toward the freedom of two slaves and donated to a Roman Catholic orphanage.
+As he grew rich, his donations became more generous, especially to his church in Cleveland.
+Believed to be obsolescent, the church was demolished in 1925, and replaced with a new building.